 36 Or was it from you that the word of God came?
 Or are you the only ones it has reached?
 37 If anyone thinks that he is a prophet, or spiritual, he should acknowledge that the things I am writing to you are a command of the Lord.
 38 If anyone does not recognize this, he is not recognized.
 39 So, my brothers, earnestly desire to prophesy, and do not forbid speaking in tongues.
 40 But all things should be done decently and in order.
 1 Corinthians 14:34-40

 In verse 34 Paul addressed another problem which the Corinthian Church had.
 Some wives superseded and ruled over their husbands inside the congregation.
 Therefore Paul gave advice to the wives to subject themselves to their husbands and voice their concerns at home rather than in the presence of the congregation, as to be seen respectful.
 Then he ends by asking the leaders to desire to prophesy and to not forbid speaking in tongues but to do all things decently and in order.

-- “The gift of tongues” was given as a sign for foreigners to see the power of God.
+- “The gift of tongues” was given as a sign for unbelievers to see the power of God.

-- 1 Corinthians 13:1 is a use of hyperbole by Paul to show that Love supersedes such Gifts
+- In 1 Corinthians 13:1 Paul makes clear that that love supersedes such gifts.

-- 1 Corinthians 14:2 explains that speaking a foreign language inside a congregation is of no use because they don’t understand the language and wouldn’t be edified through this gift without an interpretation.
+- 1 Corinthians 14:2 explains that speaking in tongues inside a congregation is of no use because they don’t understand the language and wouldn’t be edified through this gift without an interpretation.